-A broken nose is a crack or break in the two nasal bones that form the bridge of your nose.
+A broken nose, or a nasal fracture, is a crack or break in the two nasal bones that form the bridge of your nose.
 When you break your nose there may also be damage to the cartilage that supports it, and the thin wall that separates your nostrils may have been bent out of place (deviated septum).

-A broken nose often heals itself but may need surgery to reshape it or repair any serious damage.
+A broken nose often heals itself within three weeks, but may need surgery to reshape it or repair any serious damage.

 The most common symptoms of a broken nose are pain and swelling in your nose.
 You might also notice bruising around your eyes or a cut on the bridge of your nose.

 Seek medical help straight away if you also have symptoms that might suggest a severe head injury, such as:

 You should also call 999 or go to A&E if you have a broken nose and a large wound with something still in it, like glass, or a blood clot in the skin between your nostrils.